talveth/pygrad/docs/source/index.rst

    methods

 .. note::
-   All operations are verified against Pytorch, except for Conv2D gradients when performing strictly more than 1 backwards pass.
+   *All operations are verified against Pytorch, except for Conv2D gradients when performing strictly more than 1 backwards pass when ``reset_grad=False``.